Jeff-Bouchard/skywire-deployment/README.md

 * service-discovery
 * setup-node

-A list of endpoints corresponding to some of these services in the current deployment
+A list of endpoints corresponding to some of these services in the current deployment is provided here for reference:

 * sd.skycoin.com/api/services?type=proxy
 * ar.skywire.skycoin.com/transports